 How hard is the DAT?
 That depends on your scientific know-how, and as with all grad school tests, how your English language comprehension might affect your ability to take the test, especially if you are an international graduate student.

-According to U.S. News & World Report, being a dentist is ranked the second-best job in the US (after software developer), so graduate admissions to dental schools are competitive.
+According to U.S. News & World Report, being a dentist is ranked among the best jobs in the US, so graduate admissions to dental schools are competitive.
 Here is everything you need to know about the DAT, including how long does the DAT take, how the DAT score is calculated, and what is considered a good DAT score.

 Knowing what to expect before you begin the process of studying for the DAT can help you prepare for the hard work that goes into any standardized test.